ampledata/docker-nodered-standalone/README.md

-# Build your own Docker image
+# Build a multiplatform stand-alone Node-RED Docker image

+Uses buildx.

+# was:

 The docker-custom directory contains files you need to build your own images.